 "Why?"
 My friend asked.

-"Hmm," my friend thought, not being one to just sit by and be unjustly punished, "There has to be a way to get my money back."
+Not being one to just sit by and be party to injustice, she thought there has to be a way to get my money back.

 Well, you can imagine the response.
 "Oh no, I am that person, I can give you back your money."
 And so he did.

-If you read the story of Shimshon (Samson) carefully, you will realize this was his strategy all along.
-Once you understand someone's base desire, his evil inclination (yetzer hara), he really has few to no choices in life.
-He will do whatever power, greed, arrogance, jealousy or whatever it happens to be tells him to do.
+As King Solomon said, bad people have few choices (Proverbs 10:20).
+Once you understand someone's base desire (yetzer hara), he really has few to no choices in life.
+He will do whatever power, greed, arrogance, jealousy or whatever it happens to be, tells him to do.

 He becomes one-dimensional.

 Youth has nothing to do with whether your birthday coming up starts with a 5,6,7 and up.
 Young people, whatever birthday they are celebrating, know life is full or opportunity.
-They know good prevails, they know a good deed is a lot better than the alternative and they believe in people and the future.
+They know good prevails, they know a good deed is a lot better than the alternative.
+And they believe in people and they believe in the future.

-That is this week's Torah portion.
+And that is how this week's Torah portion starts.
 Sarah died at 127 years young.
 As Rashi, the pre-eminent Torah commentator, points out: As she was at 7, so at 20 and 100, "All equally good."
+All equally young.